I am skilled in cartoon illustration, concept development, screenwriting, storyboarding, editing, compositing, producing, and directing.

-My primary area of interest is in writing for animation.
+My primary area of interest is writing for animation.
 I have written several unproduced short scripts.
-I am interested in working as a writer's assistant or script coordinator to learn more about the craft of writing for television.
-I am also open to freelance screenwriting assignments.
+I am seeking employment as a writer's assistant or script PA to learn more about the craft of writing for television.
+I am also open to any freelance screenwriting assignments.

-I'm also currently available for cartoon art commissions, schedule permitting.
+I'm also available for cartoon art commissions, schedule permitting.

 Mike Wytrykus is a cartoonist and animated filmmaker who has been writing & illustrating the online comic strip Grimstone since 2000.
 He is also a graduate of Columbia College Chicago where he studied animation production and directed the award winning animated short film Play Date about a little girl pursuing a little boy through imaginary worlds in a game of make-believe.